Brainz22/useful_notes/PullRequests.md

-## How To Start a Contributing through a Pull Request:
+## How To Start Contributing through a Pull Request:

 1. Fork the repository you need to contribute to and keep the same name, though it can be changed.